- Best car insurance for classic cars

 Policy terms vary, however, customized equipment that generally is covered includes:

-- Any dealer-installed equipment that is not offered by the original manufacturer.
+- Any dealer-installed equipment that the original manufacturer does not offer.

-- Special equipment such as running boards, brush bars, roll bars, undercarriage lighting, fog lights, bed liners, camper shells, trailer hitches, special roofs, etc.
+- Special equipment includes running boards, brush bars, roll bars, undercarriage lighting, fog lights, bed liners, camper shells, trailer hitches, special roofs, etc.

 - Spoilers, suspensions or performance-related equipment.